Dick & Dom in da Bungalow: Premise

+Dick & Dom in da Bungalow is a children's television show presented by the duo Dick and Dom (Richard McCourt and Dominic Wood).
 The show was broadcast live on Saturday and Sunday mornings, with the Saturday shows simulcast on BBC One and the CBBC digital channel, and the Sunday shows airing on the CBBC channel only.
-Set in Dick and Dom's fictional bungalow, six studio contestants—known as Bungalow Heads—would compete in a series of games and sketches across both days in order to win 'Bungalow Points', which were carried over from the Saturday show through to Sunday, at the end of which the Bungalow Head with the most points would be crowned King or Queen of the Bungalow and prizes would be awarded accordingly.
+Set in Dick and Dom's fictional bungalow, six studio contestants—known as Bungalow Heads—would compete in a series of games and sketches across both days in order to win 'Bungalow Points'.

+The contestants with the most Bungalow Points would win prizes.
 While first and second prizes would usually be desirable items, the contestant in third place would be given a joke prize such as a cake made of carpet, hairy cheese, bottled water from the River Hull or a Mobile Joan.
-Prizes would be awarded by Dick and Dom's 'neighbour', The Prize Idiot (Lee Barnett).
-The Bungalow Head with the most points at the end of the Saturday show would win a bonus prize, while the one with the fewest points at the end of both shows was sent to the toilet to be gunged.
+The Bungalow Head with the most points at the end of the Saturday show would win a bonus prize, (Note: In series 5, the grand prize was awarded at the end of the Saturday show, while the winner of the Sunday show would win a bonus prize.) while the one with the fewest points at the end of both shows was sent to the toilet to be gunged.

-For series 1-4, the Bungalow Heads were all children aged 8-13 years; in the final series, five children and one celebrity guest were the contestants on the Saturday shows, with a special guest replacing the celebrity on Sunday, often family members and friends but also a cast member of the show in character, such as Darth Vader, Queen Elizabeth I, Godzilla and Mr. Blobby.
-Also in series 5, the King or Queen of the Bungalow would be named at the end of the Saturday show and win the grand prize, while the winner of the Sunday show would win a bonus prize.
+For series 1–4, the Bungalow Heads were all children aged 8–13 years; in the final series, five children and one celebrity guest were the contestants on the Saturday shows, with a special guest replacing the celebrity on Sunday, often family members and friends but also a cast member of the show in character, such as Darth Vader, Queen Elizabeth I, Godzilla and Mr. Blobby.
 Young viewers would be able to phone in for a chance to win one of the prizes should they be won by the celebrity Bungalow Head.

 In addition to Dick and Dom, the show featured regular cast members Melvin Odoom, Dave Chapman and Ian Kirkby, who would play a variety of characters in each episode.
 Kirkby played one of the show's recurring characters, Newcastle detective constable Harry Batt, who would regularly investigate suspicious activity on the show and in the Bungalow and would later have his own game on the show, "DC Harry Batt's Interrogation Game".
 The character would also feature in the series The Legend of Dick and Dom, which began in 2009.

 Surreal humour was a strong element throughout the programme, frequently driving the sketches and games and giving the show its distinctive, off‑kilter tone.